gcv/appengine-magic/README.md

 ### User service

-The `appengine-magic.services.user` namespace (suggested alias: `ae-user`) provides the following functions for handling users.
+The `appengine-magic.services.user` namespace provides the following functions for handling users.

 - `current-user`: returns the `com.google.appengine.api.users.User` for the currently logged-in user.